katevision/KateS/_portfolio/portfolio-2.md

 <img src="{{ site.baseurl }}/images/unicness_customerid.png">

 The analysis confirms that this field is not unique.
+As a result, a traditional RFM analysis would not produce reliable or accurate insights based on the available data.
 Consequently, certain analyses cannot be performed reliably, as they depend on the availability of unique customer identifiers for accurate customer-level insights.

 #### 1.D.
 Orders with multiple products